Below you'll find answers to the questions we get asked the most about applying for finance from us.

 The Development Bank of Wales is a subsidiary of the Welsh Government set up to support the economy of Wales by making it easier for businesses to get the finance needed to start up, strengthen and grow.

-We have offices throughout Wales in Cardiff, Llanelli, Newtown and St Asaph.
+We have offices throughout Wales in Cardiff, Llanelli, Newtown, St Asaph and Wrexham.

 We're here to help businesses based in Wales or willing to relocate.
 This includes: